ibm-cloud-docs/satellite/link-cloud-monitor.md

 # Auditing, logging, and monitoring {{site.data.keyword.satelliteshort}} Link endpoints
 {: #link-cloud-monitor}

-Add auditing, logging, and monitoring to your link endpoints to help ensure the health and performance of the services and resources attached to your location.
+Add auditing, logging, and monitoring to your link endpoints to ensure the health and performance of location services.
 {: shortdesc}

 ## Auditing events for endpoint actions
 {: #link-audit}

-{{site.data.keyword.satellitelong_notm}} integrates with {{site.data.keyword.logs_full_notm}} to collect and send audit events for all link endpoints in your location to your {{site.data.keyword.logs_full_notm}} instance.
+{{site.data.keyword.satellitelong_notm}} collects and sends audit events for all link endpoints to your {{site.data.keyword.logs_full_notm}} instance.
 {: shortdesc}

 1. Provision an instance of {{site.data.keyword.logs_full_notm}} in the {{site.data.keyword.cloud_notm}} region that your {{site.data.keyword.satelliteshort}} location is managed from.